GabyUSTC/lds-homepage/content/authors/shanlezheng/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Shanle Zheng (郑善乐) is currently a Master student at the USTC Lab for Data Science, where he is supervised by Dr.Yanbin Hao.
+Shanle Zheng is currently a Master student at the USTC Lab for Data Science, where he is supervised by Dr.Yanbin Hao.